DR. JUAN ANDRADE JR. SCHOLARSHIP FOR YOUNG HISPANIC LEADERS

 Recipients will receive a non-renewable scholarship:

 Applicants must be enrolled or accepted for enrollment as full-time undergraduate students, in an accredited four-year or two-year institution in the U.S. or U.S. territories, and demonstrate a verifiable need for financial support.
 At least one parent must be of Hispanic ancestry.
 Non-U.S. citizens are eligible to apply (DACA or Undocumented).
-Applicants must be full-time undergraduate students for the Fall 2020 – Spring 2021 academic year.
-This includes high school seniors, college freshman, sophmores, and juniors.
-Recipients must also be available to attend the 38th USHLI National Conference in Chicago, IL from February 20-22, 2020.
+Applicants must be full-time undergraduate students for the Fall 2021 – Spring 2022 academic year.
+This includes high school seniors, college freshman, sophmores, and juniors up to age 25.